-1. Set long-term and short-term goals for you and your business.
+1. Set long-term and short-term goals for you and your business

 Your short-term goals are often the stepping-stones to accomplishing your long-term goals.
 Set long-term goals for all of your projects, including how long you think the project will take to complete.

-2. Commit to reaching your goals without getting sidetracked.
+2. Commit to reaching your goals without getting sidetracked

 You will also need to focus on what's important (this is especially important if you feel like your schedule is constantly packed).
-You have to be ruthlessly selective about the things you do and the tasks you pass on.
+You have to be ruthlessly selective about what you do and the tasks you pass on.

-3. Sleep on an idea before acting on it.
+3. Sleep on an idea before acting on it

-Psychologists have concluded that REM sleep is more effective than any other state of being at promoting creative thinking.
+Psychologists have concluded that REM sleep is more effective than any other state of promoting creative thinking.
 This suggests that if you allow yourself time to sleep on an idea, you may wake up with a new perspective.

-4. Do more research on the feasibility and sustainability of an idea before launching it.
+4. Do more research on the feasibility and sustainability of an idea before launching it

-While you may be passionate about your business idea, you can't forget to consider the costs associated with the project, the time it will take to complete, and any regulation procedures and policies that you must follow.
+While you may be passionate about your business idea, you can't forget to consider the costs associated with the project, the time it will take to complete, and any regulation procedures and policies you must follow.

 Adapting and incorporating new ideas into your business is one way to remove some of the inevitable uncertainties that every business faces, but if you don't do enough research and planning, your new ideas may not succeed.

-5. Communicate with your team or people close to you regarding new ideas that you plan to try.
+5. Communicate with your team or people close to you regarding new ideas that you plan to try

-6. If you’re running a business, always consider this question: What value will your new idea/project add to the customer experience?
+6. If you’re running a business, consider this question: What value will your new idea/project add to the customer experience?